This is the second part of the blog-article

 Sticking to a pessimistic view is neither necessary nor welfare-improving.
 It leads to worse solutions, high costs for military and security, and the inability to solve climate problems.
 It requires the scapegoating of sinister foreign forces.
 That segment of the populists which cares for real problems and the needs of “forgotten” people and places is invited to join in the search for proactive solutions forfeiting egoism and nationalism.

-Industry, Competition and Trade (JICT)".
+Karl Aiginger, Director of the Policy Crossover Center, Austrian economist, lecturing at the Vienna Economic University, Managing Editor of "Journals of Industry, Competition and Trade (JICT)".
 Main author of the study “Populism and Economic Dynamics in Europe”.
 Policy Crossover Center: Vienna – Europe.
 Policy Paper 1/2019

 www.querdenkereuropa.at